Deposit protection What conditions must be met to qualify for it? What deposits are protected?

 Protection that is calculated by category of deposits

-Your deposits with an authorized deposit institution are protected up to a maximum of $100,000 in each of the following categories:
+Your deposits of money made with an authorized deposit institution are protected up to a maximum of $100,000 in each of the following categories:

 - your combined total deposits in non-registered accounts (chequing or transaction account, savings account, term deposit or GIC)